tachyonlabs/raspberry_pi_slide_and_video_show/README.md

     sudo pip install requests
     ```

-6. **Create a directory for the slideshow, and copy the files from this repo into it**
+6. **Create a directory for the slide and video show, and copy the files from this repo into it**

     Create a directory `instagram_slide_and_video_show` in the `/home/pi/` directory, and copy the files `instagram_slide_and_video_show.py`, `instagram_slide_and_video_show.bat`, and `instagram_slide_and_video_show_gui.bat` from this repo into it.
 (Or if you prefer you can use a different slideshow directory name and/or location, adjusting its name/location in subsequent steps accordingly.)